Elefantöra skötsel

 Elephant ear drooping : If the leaves droop, it may be due to too little light or too much water.
 Move the plant to a brighter location and adjust the watering.

-Loses leaves : Pilea peperomioides loses leaves when it is stressed, for example with sudden temperature changes, overwatering or too dry air.
+Dropping leaves : Pilea peperomioides drops leaves when stressed, such as sudden temperature changes, overwatering, or too dry air.

 Soil and pot

-Pilea peperomioides prefers well-drained soil and a large pot when the roots start to get cramped.
-If the plant starts to look tired despite proper care, replant it in new soil, preferably in spring or summer.
+Pilea peperomioides prefers well-drained soil and a large pot as the roots start to become crowded.
+If the plant starts to look tired despite proper care, repot it in fresh soil.

 How fast does elephant ear grow?

 It is a fast-growing houseplant if given the right light and care.
-Rotate the plant a few times a week to keep it growing evenly and not stretching towards the light.
+Rotate the plant a few times a week to ensure it grows evenly and doesn't stretch towards the light.

 Need more tips?
-Read more to learn even more about caring for elephant ear and other green plants.
+Read on to learn even more about how to care for elephant ear and other green plants.

 Back to blog